 Maidentrip woke up the sleeping adventurist within me.
 Laura Dekker, if you are ever to read this, I would like to personally thank you for saving me from 20 + grand of unnecessary debt.
 I started researching possible jobs travelling the world and different nomad lifestyles.
 Not really believing in myself, I ignored these crazy thoughts and dragged myself to university in Swansea.

 I lasted seven weeks.
-I went to maybe.. a week’s worth of lectures in total and failed to care in the slightest about what I was doing.
-I drank excessively, slept and watched Netflix in the daylight hours.
+I went to maybe.. a week’s worth of lectures in total (fell asleep in half of them) and failed to care in the slightest about what I was doing.
+I drank excessively, slept and binge watched Gilmore Girls in the daylight hours.
 I became the worst, most embarrassing version of myself to date.

 I knew what I wanted.
 I wanted to sleep in tents and vans whilst exploring the world.
 I wanted to see things I couldn’t imagine and spend evenings with nothing to do but admire the stars.
 I wanted to take full day bus journeys to get to destinations with no other reason but to experience them.
 I dreamt of hiking and living in nature, of wandering new cities and dancing in foreign bars.

 Everyone I spoke to told me the responsible thing.
-‘Wait until Christmas and see if you feel the same’ ‘You haven’t even given it a proper chance.
-However I was more stubborn than I was hungover.
+‘Wait until Christmas and see if you feel the same’ ‘You haven’t even given it a proper chance.’
+Failing to take in that advise I made my final decision, I was more stubborn than I was hungover.

 So, I filled in the paperwork needed to drop out and started planning my real life.

 When I got back to Newcastle.
-I didn’t know exactly what my plan was so I got the first job I could find, to start earning money.
-I worked 50-60 hour weeks all Christmas for minimum wage, which at the time came to £5.55.
+I didn’t know exactly what my plan was, so I got the first job I could find to start earning money.
+I worked 50-60 hour weeks all Christmas for minimum wage, which at the time came to £5.55 an hour.
+I worked for multiple restaurants, once completing a day shift and a night shift (9am-5pm then 9pm to 5am) that one was rough.

 I soon started to get fed up of what I was doing and I was no closer to working out a realistic plan.
 This was when I purchased what would be my first travel journal.
 It was an extremely overpriced, brown-leather bound journal from Urban Outfitters.
 It cost me £20 of hard earned cash.
 It cost me the equivalent of over 3 hours, standing in the backroom of a kitchen, breathing in vinegar, developing cramp in my thumb, polishing knife after fork after spoon after everything else that needs to look shiny in a fine-dining restaurant.
 Without this journal I don’t think I would have organised my thoughts and desires enough to get myself away.